Drumlanrig Castle Gardens are set on the 90,000 acre Queensberry Estate and date from the 17th century.

 During spring, the air is filled with the scent of flowering azalea making the walk through the wooded glades filled with bluebells, specimen trees and shrubs even more enjoyable.
 See one of the first Douglas Firs planted in the country and the tallest weeping Beech in the British Isles.
 Stop and rest in one of the recently restored Victorian heather houses and take in the view.

-Drumlanrig Gardens will be open during July, August and September on Friday, Saturday and Sunday each week from 11am-3pm.
-In August the Gardens will also be open on Mondays
+Drumlanrig Gardens will be open during from 2nd April on Friday, Saturday and Sunday's each week from 11am-3pm.
+Please book online